ailianligit/ailianligit.github.io/Reports of Papers/KD in FL/FedGKT@NeurIPS’20.md

-# [FedGKT@NeurIPS 2020] Group Knowledge Transfer Federated Learning of Large CNNs at the Edge
+# [FedGKT@NeurIPS’20] Group Knowledge Transfer Federated Learning of Large CNNs at the Edge

 ## Abstract